Groups, Orders, and Dynamics: General Properties

 {\bf Locally-invariant orders, diffuse groups, and the U.P.P.} The U.P.P. is satisfied by all weakly diffuse groups (hence, by groups admitting a locally-invariant order; see Proposition \ref{trivia}).
 Indeed, given nontrivial finite subsets $A,B$ of a weakly diffuse group $\Gamma$, let $f \!\in\!
 AB$ be an extremal point of $AB$.
 We claim that $f$ may be written in a unique way as $gh$, with $g \in A$ and $h \in B$.
 Indeed, if $f = g_1 h_1 = g_2 h_2$, with $g_1,g_2$ in $A$ and $h_1,h_2$ in $B$, then letting $h := h_1^{-1} h_2$ we have $fh = g_1h_2 \in AB$ and $fh^{-1} = g_2 h_1 \in AB$.
 Since $f$ is an extremal point of $AB$, this implies that $h = id$, which yields $h_1 = h_2$ and $g_1 = g_2$.

-Below we elaborate on an example that shows that the answer to Linnell's question above is negative for a certain ``large'' group.
+Below we elaborate on an example of a ``large'' group that satisfies the U.P.P but is not left-orderable.
 (For amenable groups the situation is unclear, due to Theorem \ref{LIO-amenable}.)
-First notice that, by Example \ref{hyper}, isometry groups of hyperbolic metric spaces with ``large displacement'' admit locally-invariant orders, and hence satisfy the U.P.P.
+First note that, by Example \ref{hyper}, isometry groups of hyperbolic metric spaces with ``large displacement'' admit locally-invariant orders, and hence satisfy the U.P.P.
 (Actually, a combination of remarkable recent results establishes that the $\pi_1$ of every closed, hyperbolic 3-manifold contains a finite-index group that is bi-orderable; see \cite{Agol,BergeronWise,DuchampThibon, HaglundWise, KahnMarkovic}.)
-This motivates the following
+This motivates the following question.

 \begin{question} Does there exist a sequence of compact, hyperbolic 3-manifolds whose injectivity radius converges to infinity and whose $\pi_1$ are non left-orderable~?
 (Examples of non left-orderable 3-manifold groups appear in \cite{CD,prit}.) \end{question}